Why Do My Kids Keep Getting Sick?

 Should kids wear masks to avoid getting flu and other respiratory infections?

-You may also consider mask wearing for children when COVID-19 infection rates are high, for those children that have a weakened immune system, and to protect other family members that may be at risk in the household as noted above.
+You may also consider mask wearing for children who have a weakened immune system and to protect other family members that may be at risk in the household.

 Pediatric Primary Care at University Health